Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 This makes it possible to test changes and add new Warp Providers or Notification Themes while the game is running.

-> **Note:** Reloading only refreshes data loaded by T's Core.
-It does not reload Content Patcher patches or other SMAPI mods.
+> **Note:** `tscore_reload` reloads resources handled by T's Core.
+It does not reload Content Patcher content packs.

+---

+### Reloading Content Patcher Content Packs

+T's Core also provides development tools for reloading Content Patcher Content Packs while the game is running.

+This includes support for reloading patches, ConfigSchema, Config Tokens, GMCM settings, and DynamicTokens without restarting the game.

+For details about `tscore_cp_reload` and other Content Patcher integration features, see the [Content Patcher Integration](ModderGuide_ContentPatcherIntegration.md) guide.

 ---